tomeir2105/nginx_setup/README.md

 ✅ Updates `/etc/hosts` for local access
 ✅ Cleans up if something goes wrong

+## **Remarks**
+- The script allows you to remove the virtual-host if it detect it exists.
+- I used the tee command, to echo files and solve permissions problem.
+- when the script finishes,it opens up firefox with the new site.

 ## **Requirements**
 - Ubuntu/Debian-based Linux distribution
 - Nginx installed (`sudo apt update && sudo apt install nginx -y`)